-Riomaggiore is the most southern village of the Cinque Terre.
+Riomaggiore is the most southern village of the Cinque Terre, situated just a few minutes by train from La Spezia.
 It is quite sure that the origins of Riomaggiore date back to the 8th Century, when the inhabitants of the Vara valley, searching a milder climate to raise grapevines and olive-trees without the fear of pirate raids, moved towards the coast.

 The town climbs up along the ridges overlooking the sea and it is characterized from the typical stone houses with coloured façades and slate-roofs.

-In Riomaggiore starts the Via dell’Amore (Lover’s Lane), a wonderful path known for the romantic atmosphere and amazing landscapes.
+In Riomaggiore starts the Via dell’Amore, Lover’s Lane, a wonderful path known for the romantic atmosphere and amazing landscapes.
 It leads to Manarola and it takes twenty minutes walking.
-Please refer the footpath situation section.

-The Cinque Terre are linked by a network of paths that offer the best opportunity to truly enjoy the unique landscape.
+The Cinque Terre villages are linked by a network of paths offering the best opportunity to truly enjoy the unique landscape.
 All five villages are well connected by rail, regular local trains from Genoa and La Spezia run with high frequency.

 Map of Riomaggiore

-• Via dell'Amore, Riomaggiore is connected to Manarola by this famous path.
+• Via dell'Amore, Riomaggiore is connected to Manarola by this famous footpath.

 • The Church of San Lorenzo (1338) with its beautiful rose window dating back to the 14th century.